ANDDigest/Text-Mining_Hybrid_RE/graph_model/readme.md

 > [!NOTE]
-> The original files of the ANDSystem graph for <i>Human</i> organism, used in our study, as well as vector representations of its nodes, due to the large size, are available upon request.
+> The original files of the ANDSystem graph for <i>Human</i> organism, used in our study, as well as vector representations of its nodes, due to the large size, are not provided in this repository and are available upon request.